zifengcheng/zifengcheng.github.io/_pages/about.md

 ======

 I have a broad interest in natural language processing and machine learning.
-My prior research experience included both sentiment analysis, essay scoring, relation extraction and dialog.
+My prior research experience included both sentiment analysis, sequence labeling, relation extraction, and so on.

 Experience
 ======